SSaquif/simple-chat/README.md

 };
 ```

-Next when a user submits a message socketio must send back an event to the server with the user's message, which the server can then receive and send to other users.
+Next when a user submits a message SocketIO must send back an event to the server with the user's message, which the server can then receive and send to other users.

 ```javascript
 const submitMsg = (event) => {